 Diving into the college application process is an exciting moment for any prospective student.
 This is the moment where you get to start defining the path of your future, and it’s important to ensure that you’re taking the time to make sure the college you pick works for you.
 Fortunately, there is a way to make all the essays, interviews, and tests worth it.
 All it takes is a little research.

-As a graduate of an American university, and someone who not only went through the college application process once myself, but also aided many family members and friends through the same, I’ve found a few things that are key for applicants to keep in mind while finding their “best fit”.
+We’re sharing here experiences and learnings of a graduate from an American university, and someone who not only went through the college application process but also aided many family members and friends through the same.
+Here’re a few things that are key for applicants to keep in mind while finding their “best fit”.

 Consider where you’re going